-Bishkek (Бишкек), the capital of Kyrgyzstan, is also the country's largest city with 900,000 inhabitants.
+Bishkek (Бишкек), the capital of Kyrgyzstan, is also the country's largest city with 940,000 inhabitants.
 It is located near the border with Kazakhstan.
-Although the city is relatively young (founded in 1878, it became the capital of the Sovjet Republic Kyrgyzstan in 1926) and has its origins in the Soviet period, it is one of the more pleasant urban destinations in the region.
+Although the city is relatively young as the capital, becoming the capital of the Soviet Republic of Kyrgyzstan in 1926 during the Soviet period, it was founded in 1878.
+It is one of the more pleasant urban destinations in the region.

 Bishkek has a bitter climate, with harsh conditions, especially during the long and cold wintermonths of November to March.
 Rain or snow is possible year round but on average it is a dry country.
 Spring and autumn are wetter than the rest of the year when sunny and dry conditions rule the country.
 In the lower parts of Kyrgyzstan, summers are around 27 °C maximum, and around 15 °C at night.
 During winter, temperatures are between -5 °C and -15 °C but also here temperatures can drop well below -30 °C sometimes.